Isi-iniescar/data-scientist/README.md

 # data-scientist

-This repository is for excercises in python to improve a data analysis
+This repository has Data Science exercises to improve data analysis and visualization with Python.

+In addition, it has specific codes on data processing (structured and unstructured) and the development of relevant indicators for an audit area.